Music Education Council:

 - We need a skilled workforce to provide music in every school and community so that people of all ages have access to the best music education possible, whether formal or informal.

-Position statement by Deborah Annetts, Chair of MEC
+Personal statement by Richard Hallam, Chair of MEC